Chapter 2 : Play With Fire

 "What happened?
 Is she okay?"

 "Yeah, mum doesn't know exactly who, just that she's muggleborn."
 I studied his face.
 He did have a few more scratches than normal, but that could be Remus.
-They do the full moons over the summer, too.
-How loyal.
+We did full moons over the summer, too.

 "How did she find out," I asked.
 His eyes darkened slightly and I knew exactly what that meant.